juev/registry/README.md

    - Ensure ports 8081 and 8082 are available

 6. **Push fails with "unauthorized"**
+   - Run `./configure-nexus.sh` to automatically fix anonymous user permissions
+   - The script assigns the nx-anonymous role to the anonymous user
-   - Enable "Allow anonymous docker pull" in repository settings
+   - Alternatively, manually enable "Allow anonymous docker pull" in repository settings
-   - Or configure proper authentication

 ### Resource Requirements